actuallyniaxx/GR33N/README.md

 They run on a PC, with an ordinary gcc, under ASan and UBSan.
 They test the arithmetic: RTP reordering, the PCM ring, pad mapping, NAL slicing, message parsing.
 None of that needs a PS3.

-Passing does not mean GR33N works — the decoder, the RSX and lv2's network stack are only testable with the console switched on.
-It means that if something breaks, it isn't this.
+Passing does not mean GR33N works — the decoder, the RSX and lv2's network stack are only testable on real hardware.
+If something breaks, it isn't this.

-They exist for a specific reason.
+They exist for a reason.
 The PCM ring in aud.c was sized at 8192 pairs, which with an Opus frame of up to 5760 left about 50 ms usable for a 160 ms cushion.
 The audio would never have started, and nothing was broken: every piece did its job and the result was silence.
 That doesn't show up on a read.
-This test caught it on the first run, before a single byte was compiled for the console.
+This test caught it on the first run, before anything was compiled for the console.

-Repository layout
+## Repository layout
 `source/      the program
 include/     its headers
 shaders/     the two RSX shaders